giannisginis/Shorty/README.md

 | url      | string | Y        | The URL to shorten                 |
 | provider | string | N        | The provider to use for shortening |

-The response should be a `Shortlink` resource containing:
+The response is a `Shortlink` resource containing:

 | param    | type   | required | description                        |
 |----------|--------|----------|------------------------------------|